I have an android phone/tablet. How can I get things done without dicking around?

-Usually this means “file transfer over MTP”, which is the native/default USB protocol for FS access.
-AFAICT this is OK on Windows and surprisingly tedious on macs.
+Usually this means “file transfer over MTP”, which is the native/default USB protocol for filesystem access.
+AFAICT this is OK on Windows and surprisingly tedious on macOs.
 Linux TBC.

 Mac users have the Google native app Filetransfer but it’s awful.

 If you are looking at transferring books because your table is an e-reader, you can use Calibre.

 There are some odd proprietary solutions such as handshaker.

 But surely that’s missing the point.
 Shouldn’t FUSE allow this to just work?
 Archlinux thinks so.

 It’s minimalistic to the point of sullen

 doesn’t give errors or much feedback.
 And in fact, doesn’t seem to work (the folders always show empty).

 to run it in foreground with verbose feedback, which seems to work fine.

 To mount macOS style,